 Perhaps the person moved into a new house last year, and it is older and has asbestos in the insulation.
 Or molds and spores are leaching through the plaster and the water pipes.
 A single one of these factors might precipitate unwanted symptoms.
 Imagine the snowball effects of multiple such factors?

-So, would it be more prudent to “treat” the resulting “depression” with drugs designed to numb the symptom (and likely their appetite, their mental clarity and perhaps reduce their ability to perceive their environment), or would it be more prudent to address the problems that a longer conversation would have detailed?
+So, would it be more prudent to “treat” the resulting “depression” with drugs designed to numb the symptom (and likely their appetite, their mental clarity, and perhaps reduce their ability to perceive their environment)?
+Or, would it be more prudent to address the problems that a longer conversation would have detailed?
 Would that possibly open the door to discovering other factors contributing to their depressed mood, insomnia, anxiety, sadness, etc.?
 Would that allow for a more complete recovery?
-At the Alternative to Meds Center, this has been most positively shown to be the case.
+At Alternative to Meds Center, this has been most positively shown to be the case.

 However, these are not discussions that are commonly held in the doctor’s office.
 It’s more often all about the checkboxes to fill, and the type of insurance the person has or doesn’t have, and above all, the whole game called “Name that mental illness” with which big pharma has saturated the medical profession, and with its sales-driven attempt to turn every challenge or difficulty into a potential new customer for drugs.

 Trying to quit Lexapro on your own, without competent and experienced help can be difficult, and in some cases even disastrous.
-Contact the Alternative to Meds Center and find out how restorative a properly prepared and executed Lexapro tapering program can be when done thoroughly, holistically, and how such a Lexapro withdrawal program can help a person to be able to regain natural mental health.
+Don’t take such a chance on your health.
+Contact Alternative to Meds Center and find out how restorative a properly prepared and executed Lexapro tapering program can be when done thoroughly, holistically, and how such a Lexapro withdrawal program can help a person to be able to regain natural mental health.